-Keith's Car Care Offers Auto Repair Services You Can Count On!
+Keith's Car Care, Oswego's Best Auto Repair Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.